-We met all 17 criteria for yearly progress.
-As a result, we succeeded at making AYP.
+We met 17 out of 17 criteria for yearly progress.
 Our school is also on the federal watchlist known as Program Improvement (PI).
 See the next page for background on this matter and an explanation of the consequences.

 To meet AYP, elementary schools must meet three criteria.
 First, a certain percentage of students must score at or above Proficient levels on the California Standards Tests (CST): 46 percent on the English/language arts test and 47.5 percent on the math test.
 All ethnic and socioeconomic subgroups of students also must meet these goals.
 Second, the schools must achieve an API of at least 650 or increase the API by one point from the prior year.
 Third, 95 percent of the student body must take the required standardized tests.